David Adams (gridiron football)

-David Delaney Adams (born June 24, 1964) is a former American football running back in the National Football League (NFL) for the Dallas Cowboys and Los Angeles Rams.
+David Delaney Adams (born June 24, 1964) is an American former professional football running back in the National Football League (NFL) for the Dallas Cowboys and Los Angeles Rams.
 He also was a member of the Hamilton Tiger-Cats in the Canadian Football League (CFL).
-He was selected by the Indianapolis Colts in the twelfth round (309th overall) of the 1987 NFL Draft.
+He was selected by the Indianapolis Colts in the twelfth round (309th overall) of the 1987 NFL draft.
 He played college football at the University of Arizona.

-Early years
+Early life

 Adams attended Sunnyside High School, where he played running back.
 As a junior, he led the state in yards per carry (12.6), yards per punt return (8.7) and yards per kickoff returns (38), while receiving All-state and All-city honors.

 As a senior, he led the city in rushing, while receiving All-state, All-city and player of the year honors (by the Tucson Citizen).
 He was honorable-mention All-American and played in the North/South All Star Game.
-During his high school career his teams had a 22-3 overall record.
+During his high school career his teams had a 22–3 overall record.